cofacts/rumors-api/README.md

 $ docker-compose logs api     # `api' can also be `db', `kibana' or `yarn-install'.
 $ docker-compose logs -f api  # Tail mode
 ```

-### But I have `docker`, `npm` & `yarn` installed, why typing so many characters?

-Sure you need not.

-If you have `npm` and `yarn` installed, you can just invoke `yarn install` to add packages, `npm run XXX` to run scripts (as long as it does not uses a port in use).
-Actually we suggest developers to install `npm` and `yarn` installed and do all the work.
-Only use `docker-compose` to spin up the services the API server depends on.

 ### About `test/rumors-db`